tanko-r/time-entry-divider/README.md

 HOW TO USE THIS APP:

 Create a new folder on your computer called something like "Time Divider App" (any name is fine).
-Download this repository into that folder.
+Download this repository into that folder and unzip it if necessary.
 Open index.html in a web browser.
 Everything else is self-explanatory.